-In connection with the evolving needs of our customers and our business, we continue to review our organizational architecture and have made, and will continue to make, changes as appropriate.
-There can be no assurances that any of these changes will not result in attrition, that the significant amount of management and other employees' time and focus to implement the changes will not divert attention from operating and growing the business, or that any changes will result in increased organizational effectiveness.
+In connection with the evolving needs of our customers and our business, we continue to review our organizational architecture and have made, and will continue to make, changes as appropriate, including recently announced leadership and organizational changes to our digital services and data center services teams.
+The corporate and remote working landscape has changed dramatically since the COVID-19 pandemic and while our non-IBX staff worked primarily remotely during the COVID-19 pandemic, we have announced a hybrid working model moving forward, blending time onsite, time at home and business travel, as we return to the office.
+Certain employees may prefer remote work.
+There can be no assurances that the hybrid work model or any of these organizational changes will not result in attrition, that the significant amount of management and other employees' time and focus to implement the changes will not divert attention from operating and growing the business, or that any changes will result in increased organizational effectiveness.
 We must also continue to identify, hire, train and retain key personnel who maintain relationships with our customers and who can provide the technical, strategic and marketing skills required for our company's growth.
 There is a shortage of qualified personnel in these fields, made more acute in the current tight labor market, and we compete with other companies for the limited pool of talent.